Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-06-17-game-theory.md

 ### The Tree

 There is a tree with $$ n $$ nodes.
-You and your friend take turn to choose a node and mark all the nodes of the path from the chosen nodes to the root.
+You and your friend take turns to choose a node and mark all the nodes of the path from the chosen nodes to the root.
 When all the nodes are marked, the game is over.
 The one who can not move will lose.